Facebook has quickly become not just one of the biggest social media sites in the world but one of the biggest companies as whole.

 This is true not only on Facebook but for almost all social media, as they can give advertisers a good indication as to who your primary audience is.

 Then, you can manage all your marketing efforts to better speak to that average customer you found through the insights.

 What social medias can you check profile views?

-In conclusion you cannot directly see who has viewed your profile in the form of a list of recent visits.
-You can tell who is interacting with your profile however via likes and comments on any posts you do.
+In conclusion, you cannot directly see who has viewed your Facebook profile in the form of a list of recent visits.